-Every 16.4 seconds, a burglary occurs in the United States, and 74 percent of those break-ins happen to residential properties.
+Every 30 seconds, a burglary occurs in the United States,1 and they're the property crime people worry most about.
 A burglary is traumatizing for the victims, but it can also be frightening for your entire neighborhood.
 If a burglary occurs in your neighborhood, here are the first three steps you should take.

 If you have children, talk with them about how they are feeling in reaction to the burglary.
 They may be worried about a burglary happening to their own home, or they may wonder why burglaries happen in the first place.
 As a family, have an open conversation about the burglary that occurred and let your children share their reactions and any concerns they have.

 You can also take this time to remind your children about safety basics, including never opening the door to strangers and using the buddy system.
 Consider establishing a neighborhood “safe house” where your children can go if they feel unsafe when home alone.
 Make sure this home is within easy walking distance and that the family is one with which your children are comfortable.

 3. Update the security of your home

 After a neighborhood burglary, you may not feel as safe in your own home.
 SafeWise advisory group member Ben Stickle, Ph.D., notes that burglars often return to the area of the first crime.